-Re-Employment Track.
+Re-Employment Track

 The Re-employment Track helps veterans and members of the National Guard and the Reserves return to jobs held prior to active duty.
 Veterans, National Guard, and Reserve members may be provided with job accommodations, job modification, case management, coordination, and linkages to services with VA healthcare, re-employment rights advice, work adjustment services, and consultations with employers.

-Rapid Access to Employment Track.
+Rapid Access to Employment Track

 The Rapid Access to Employment Track emphasizes the goal of immediate employment and is available to those who already have the skills to compete in the job market in appropriate occupations.
 Among other things, veterans may be provided job readiness preparation, resume development, job search assistance, and accommodations.
 ECs provide post-employment follow-up.

-Self-Employment Track.
+Self-Employment Track

 This track is for veterans who have limited access to traditional employment and need flexible work schedules and a more accommodating work environment because of their disabling conditions or other special circumstances.
 Veterans may be provided an analysis of the viability of a business concept, development of a business plan, training in the operation of small businesses, marketing and financial assistance, and guidance on obtaining adequate resources to implement the business plan.

-Employment through Long-Term Services Track.
+Employment through Long-Term Services Track

 Under this track, the VR&E assists veterans who need specialized training or education to obtain and maintain suitable employment.
 Training or education (or both) may be provided, including on-the-job training, apprenticeships, internships, job shadowing, work monitoring, work-study, public-private job partnering, or higher education sufficient to obtain suitable entry-level employment.

-Independent Living Services Track.
+Independent Living Services Track

 The Independent Living Services Track is for veterans who may not be able to work immediately and need additional rehabilitation to enable them to live more independently.
 Veterans may be provided with assistive technology, independent living skills training, and connections to community-based support services.
-The Independent Living Services Track, a major component of the Five-Track Service Delivery System, is described in more detail below.

-The Independent Living Program (IL).
 The Independent Living (IL) Program is designed to help veterans whose service-connected disability or disabilities may be so severe that they are unable to immediately pursue an employment goal.
 It helps them to be able to live independently, participate in family and community life, and increase their potential to return to work.
 The IL program was established under P.L.
 96-466, the Veterans Rehabilitation and Education Amendments of 1980, with an annual cap of 500 new cases per fiscal year.
 In succeeding years, the number of cases grew as the program's success in helping severely disabled veterans gain greater independence in daily living was recognized.
 The cap was increased by P.L.
 107-103, the Veterans Education and Benefits Expansion Act of 2001, to 2,500 new cases per fiscal year.
+The Veterans' Benefits Improvement Act of 2008 (P.L.
+110-389) further increased the cap to 2,600 new cases per fiscal year.